cygig/SerialConfigCommand/README.md

 User can then compare the command string or value integer in the callback function to dictate further actions.

+New Line and Carriage Return from the Serial Monitor will be filtered out so no need to fiddle with the Serial Monitor line ending settings

 # Installation
 Download the codes, unzip it, copy `SerialConfigCommand` folder into your Arduino library folder, for example `C:\Users\you\Documents\Arduino\libraries`.